pxslip/db-studio/docs/guides/headless-cms/reusable-components.md

 Many websites are made of common, repeating sections or groups of content.

-A common use case when using Directus as a Headless CMS is creating individual blocks that can be re-used on many different pages.
+A common use case when using d9 as a Headless CMS is creating individual blocks that can be re-used on many different pages.

 This enables your content team create unique page layouts from re-usable components.